You’ve probably heard from other patients that switching from levothyroxine to Tirosint made all the difference.

 Is there a difference between this thyroid medication compared to the others?

 It turns out that many patients actually do much better on Tirosint (but not everyone).

-As mentioned previously Tirosint is a T4 only thyroid medication.
+As mentioned previously Tirosint is T4-only thyroid medication.

-That means that it contains only the T4 thyroid hormone.
+That means that it contains only the T4 thyroid hormone known as thyroxine.